onify/install/containers.md

 # Onify Hub containers

 Here is a detailed matrix for the containers required for Onify Hub.

-Elasticseach is a optional component.
+> Note: Elasticseach could also be hosted outside the Onify Hub.

 ## List of containers and services